 B. Complexity of Issues

 While it was a Herculean task to create consensus on any issue, the number and complexity of issues involved made it even harder to do so.
 A fewof these issues were

 - Form of State: While the political elite of West Pakistan was in favour of a Unitary form of state with a unicameral legislature those from the Eastern wing wanted it to be a Federal form of state with a bi-cameral chamber and maximum provincial autonomy

 - Form of Government: Same as above-West wing politicians pushing for a Presidential form of government while those belonging to the eastern wing wanted the government to be a Westminster-style Parliamentary democracy.

 - Representation Formula: East Pakistan being a populous wing wanted more seats in the lower chamber based on population while the Western politicians wanted some sort of parity between the seats to be allocated to both wings.
 This and the language issue were the two most contentious ones.

 - Role of Religion: Not a big issue to declare Islam as a state religion but there were heated discussions on the nature of Islam and the specifics which divided the whole nation

 - Language Issue: Along with the representation formula, it was the most contentious issue with several dimensions.
-Urdu as the sole official language of the federation as well as the provinces vs Urdu for the center and provincial languages in the provinces on the one hand while Urdu and Bengali as the state languages on the other
+Urdu as the sole official language of the federation as well as the provinces vs Urdu for the centre and provincial languages in the provinces on the one hand while Urdu and Bengali as the state languages on the other

-Besides the above mentioned most important issues, others also created a lot of bad blood among the stakeholders such as fundamental human rights particularly those of minorities, the status of states acceding to Pakistan, economic system (Capitalism Vs Socialism), relations with Neighbours and the World, etc
+Besides the above-mentioned most important issues, others also created a lot of bad blood among the stakeholders such as fundamental human rights particularly those of minorities, the status of states acceding to Pakistan, economic system (Capitalism Vs Socialism), relations with Neighbours and the World, etc

 C. Condition of Statecraft